sbhusal123/axios-refresh-jwt/README.md

 ### Define Storage Object:

-Basically this storage object is used by `axios-jet-refresh` to store, retrive and update the tokens for api calls.
-If you're using typescript, consider creating a `Storage` object from ``IStorage`` type at ``axios-jwt-refresh/types``
+Basically, this storage object is used by `axios-jwt-refresh` to store, retrieve, and update the tokens for API calls.
+If you're using TypeScript, consider creating a `Storage` object from ``IStorage`` type at ``axios-jwt-refresh/types``

 **Storage Object**

 ```js
 import {IStorage} from 'axios-jwt-refresh/types'

 const Storage: IStorage  = {
     setTokens: (tokens) => {